Franz Dahlem: Weimar Republic

-Dahlem also participated in the legislative processes of Weimar Germany, sitting as a member in the Landtag of Prussia between 1921 and 1924, and as a member of the Reichstag, representing the Potsdam electoral district, between 1928 and 1933.
+In addition to party work, Dahlem held several legislative offices in the Weimar Republic, sitting as a member in the Landtag of Prussia between 1921 and 1924, and as a member of the Reichstag, representing the Potsdam electoral district, between 1928 and 1933.

 Recurring fragmentation was a feature of German left-wing politics in general and of the KPD in particular during the 1920s.
 One reason Dahlem was sent to Berlin in 1921 to edit the Internationalen Presse-Korrespondenz was to enforce his separation from Central Committee members in his Rhineland home patch at a time when he was opposing the party leadership.
-Areas of contention included both the party's attitude to the competing factions of Soviet communism during the Russian Civil War and the practical issue of how fast to progress the party's revolutionary objectives fter what was seen as the failure of the revolution of 1918–1919.
+Areas of contention included both the party's attitude to the competing factions of Soviet communism during the Russian Civil War and the practical issue of how fast to progress the party's revolutionary objectives after what was seen as the failure of the revolution of 1918–1919.
 After 1923, with Grigory Zinoviev sidelined in Moscow and Joseph Stalin's control becoming more absolute, there was no longer any question of the KPD having to choose between competing versions of Soviet communism, and the party became more focused domestically.
 Dahlem was closely aligned with the strategy of the KPD leader Ernst Thälmann during a further period of internal fragmentation at the end of the 1920s.
-Thälmann's strategy was variously seen either as a determined policy to unite the working class behind the party in order to resist the rising Nazi Party, or else as an aggressive and sustained assault on the centre-left SPD which created a bitter division on the political left through which helped the Nazis find their path to power.
+Thälmann's strategy, centered on the "social fascism" theory, was variously seen either as a determined policy to unite the working class behind the party in order to resist the rising Nazi Party, or else as an aggressive and sustained assault on the centre-left SPD which created a bitter division on the political left through which helped the Nazis find their path to power.
 In November 1930, Thälmann suggested that Dahlem take over the leadership of the Revolutionary Trades Union Opposition.
-He retained this function till he was replaced by Fritz Schulte in June 1932.
+He retained this function until he was replaced by Fritz Schulte in June 1932; Dahlem had supported Heinz Neumann in challenging Thälmann's focus on attacking the SPD.